sauceboss1526/AffiliationModel/README.md

 # Affiliation Model
-Identifying to which terrorist organization a neutralized target belongs to using clustering.
+Identifying to which terrorist organization a random militant belings to.